Connect with us

 The jersey represents the year McDavid was born.

-McDavid was already showing signs of being a tremendously gifted player when Orr first saw him.
-It was at Orr’s hockey legend’s summer camp where Connor developed a friendship with Orr who couldn’t believe the hands, the skating ability and skills with the puck on a 14-year old.
+McDavid was already showing signs of being a tremendously gifted player when Orr first saw him as a youngster.
+It was at Orr’s hockey legend’s summer camp where Connor developed a friendship with Orr who couldn’t believe the hands, skating ability, and skills with the puck on a 14-year-old.

 McDavid went to that camp just hoping to meet Orr.
 As Sports Illustrated points out, “Rumor had it that Orr would make an appearance, but the days passed and he hadn’t shown.
 Anticipation built up among the attendees, particularly McDavid.”
 As the days went by McDavid got more and more nervous and, when Orr finally showed, he proceeded to put McDavid into a headlock.
 “But that’s the kind of guy he is,” McDavid says.
 “He’s so warm, so loving.
 He made it so there was no star-struck phase.”